RichardScottOZ/pyBacktrack/docs/pybacktrack_backtrack.rst

 (whose deposition ends at the specified time) divided by the layer's deposition time interval.
 The *decompacted_depth* column is similar to
 *decompacted_sediment_rate* in that the stratigraphic layers are fully decompacted (using surface porosity only) as if no portion of any layer had ever been buried.
 It is also similar to *compacted_depth* except all effects of compaction have been removed.

 The *dynamic_topography* column is the dynamic topography elevation relative to present day (or zero if no dynamic topography model was specified).

-Finally, *tectonic_subsidence* is the output of the underlying :ref:`tectonic subsidence model <pybacktrack_backtrack_oceanic_and_continental_subsidence>`, and *water_depth* is obtained from tectonic subsidence by subtracting an isostatic correction of the decompacted sediment thickness.
+The *tectonic_subsidence* column is the output of the underlying :ref:`tectonic subsidence model <pybacktrack_backtrack_oceanic_and_continental_subsidence>`, and *water_depth* is obtained from tectonic subsidence by subtracting an isostatic correction of the decompacted sediment thickness.

+Finally, the *paleo_longitude* and *paleo_latitude* columns contain the reconstructed well location at each *age*.
+The present day well location is assigned a plate ID (using static polygons) and reconstructed back through time (using a rotation model).
+By default, this uses the same static polygons and rotation model used for :ref:`paleobathymetry gridding <pybacktrack_paleo_bathymetry_gridding_procedure>`
+(but you can specify your own).

 .. note:: The output columns are specified using the ``-d`` command-line option (run ``python -m pybacktrack.backtrack_cli --help`` to see all options), or
           using the *decompacted_columns* argument of the :func:`pybacktrack.backtrack_and_write_well` function.